gytis-ivaskevicius/linux-gpu-debug-helper/arch/browsers/qutebrowser.md

 ### Route the traffic through tor {#route_the_traffic_through_tor}

-This requires [tor](tor "tor"){.wikilink} to be enabled and running.
+This requires [tor](tor "wikilink") to be enabled and running.
 Note this is only using the tor proxy but does not provide you any protection from fingerprinting you might have on tor browser.

 `:set content.proxy socks://localhost:9050/`